BrandonMase/but-i-know-react-day-1/readme.md

 ##### Quick note about Angular vs React

   ###### Typescript
 Angular uses Typescript instead of regular Javascript.
-Typescript is a superset of Javascript that lets you "type check" variables/functions/etc. You can use it make sure a variable is what it is supposed to be (string/number/function/etc).
+Typescript is a superset of Javascript that lets you "type check" variables/functions/etc. You can use it to make sure a variable is what it is supposed to be (string/number/function/etc).
 Typescript just gives you extra features that Javascript doesn't have.
 It makes writing code less buggy because it will run an extra check before compiling the typescript into javascript.

   ###### No Virtual DOM
 Angular doesn't have a virtual DOM like React does.
 It directly manipulates the DOM so libraries like Bootstrap and JQuery work right out of the box with Angular.